parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 $ npm start
 ```

-This will create a new folder called `public` with a file `hello-world.html`.
+This will create a new folder called `public` with a file `hello-universe.html`.
 Your root directory should now look like this:

 ```
 .
 ├── node_modules/
 │   └── ...
 ├── src/
-│   └── hello-world.md
+│   └── hello-universe.md
 ├── public/
-│   └── hello-world.html
+│   └── hello-universe.html
 ├── build.js
 ├── Makefile
 └── package.json
 ```

-Open the generator `hello-world.html` file on your editor.
+Open the generator `hello-universe.html` file on your editor.
 It will simply contain:

 ```
 <h1>Welcome to Electroniq</h1>

-<p><em>Electroniq</em> is a new blog about pixels and people.</p>
+<p><em>Electroniq</em> is a new blog about space, distant galaxies and black holes.</p>

-<p>We'll talk about <a href="https://en.wikipedia.org/wiki/Pixel_art">pixel art</a>, artists and the beauty of 8-bit color.</p>
+<p>We'll talk about <a href="https://en.wikipedia.org/wiki/Holographic_principle">the holographic principle</a>, dark matter and the beauty of space in infrared light.</p>

-<p>This blog is run by <strong>Pixie</strong> and <strong>Elias</strong>.</p>
+<p>This blog is run by <strong>Tara</strong> and <strong>Elias</strong>.</p>
 ```

-Metalsmith has converted your article (that you formatted in readable Markdown code) into HTML.
-This is a start but this page is incomplete.
-There's no <head> or navigation or anything, and we're not using information in our YAML frontmatter.
+Metalsmith has converted your article from Markdown into HTML.
+This is a good start but our page is incomplete.
+There's no <head> or navigation or any structure, and we're not using information in our YAML frontmatter.
 What we need is a template to display this page.
 Let's make one now.

 ## Templates